-Cabbage has a moderate to high fertility requirement, and like all brassica, is susceptible to boron and molybdenum deficiencies.
+Brussel sprouts have a moderate to high fertility requirement, and like all brassica, are susceptible to boron and molybdenum deficiencies.
+Other known deficiencies are of nitrogen, sulphur and zinc.

 Nitrogen deficiency will appear as a purple pink coloration in the foliage.
 This symptom can also be induced by other factors such as cold weather, root damage from nematodes, drought stress and water logging.